Anjan Sundaram: Bad News: Last Journalists in a Dictatorship

 Bad News: Last Journalists in a Dictatorship, about the rise of dictatorship in Rwanda, was published in January 2016 and named an Amazon book of the year.
+It also won the Moore prize and Ingabire prize, and was a finalist for the PEN/America nonfiction prize.
+Sundaram received threats to his life during the publication of Bad News, for which he was protected by the New York Police Department and Scotland Yard.

-Noam Chomsky praised it for providing "insights about the human condition that reach far beyond the tragic story of Rwanda."
+Noam Chomsky praised Bad News for providing "insights about the human condition that reach far beyond the tragic story of Rwanda."
 Christiane Amanpour interviewed Anjan about the book in 2020.
 Bad News documents the persecution of journalists in Rwanda, including a non-exhaustive appendix of Rwandan journalists, many of whom were killed, disappeared, arrested, or forced into exile.
 The Guardian called it "an important book that should shatter any lingering faith people might hold in Kagame's hideous regime" and the Washington Post described it as "courageous and heartfelt."

-Reportage
+Breakup: A Marriage in Wartime

+Sundaram's third memoir explores the effects of his war reporting on his family.
+The Washington Post listed it as one of the most-anticipated books of 2023 for its reporting "on the global and the personal," while Time magazine named it a best book of April 2023.
+Amy Goodman invited Sundaram on Democracy Now to explain "why the world's deadliest conflicts go unreported."
+The Pulitzer-winning novelist Junot Díaz wrote that Breakup "recalls the best of Michael Herr and V.S.
+Naipaul but with humanity that steals one’s breath away."
+Baillie Gifford Prize-winning lawyer Philippe Sands called Breakup "immensely powerful," and Booker-finalist Sunjeev Sahota called Sundaram "an astonishing writer."
+The LA Review of Books compared Sundaram to the Nobel laureate William Faulkner.
+Fergal Keane said of Sundaram: "He writes with exceptional courage and deep humanity.
+An inspiring chronicler of the world and the spirit."

+Awards

-In 2015, a jury of journalists including Jon Lee Anderson and Carlotta Gall awarded Sundaram the annual Frontline Club prize for his war reporting from the Central African Republic, calling his story "an excellent, highly original piece of reportage and writing, reminiscent of Ryzard Kapuściński and V.S.
+In 2015, a jury of journalists including Jon Lee Anderson and Carlotta Gall awarded Sundaram the annual Frontline Club prize for his war reporting from the Central African Republic, calling his story A Place on Earth "an excellent, highly original piece of reportage and writing, reminiscent of Ryzard Kapuściński and V.S.
 Naipaul at their best."
 Sundaram also received a Reuters environmental journalism prize in 2006 for his reporting from the Democratic Republic of Congo.